-Plan to attend our next informational and advising session, October 16, 2018, 4:30 p.m.
-The advising session will be held at Center for Health Sciences at Lowry, 1070 Alton Way, Denver, CO 80230.
-No reservations required.
+Our Application Is Now Live!
+Attend our next informational and advising session on January 30, 2019, 4:30 - 5:30 p.m.
+The advising session will be held at Center for Health Sciences at Lowry, room 233 (1070 Alton Way, Denver, CO 80230).
+No reservation is required.

 If your answer is "yes," pursuing a degree as a surgical technologist is the career field for you!
 As a surgical technologist, you work with the operating room team before, during, and after surgery to deliver quality patient care.
 Surgical technologists prepare the instruments and set up the trays that will be utilized by the surgical team.
 During the procedure, technologists pass instruments to the surgeon and generally assist where needed.